christophervigliotti/angular-complete-guide-services/README.md

 https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/6656208#overview

-Here is the wrong way to do it lol...
+Here is the wrong way to do it (because Angular offers a better way for us to access service objects)

 ### logging.service.ts